Vancouver Island Wedding Venues:

 Cowichan Valley

-Cowichan offers a more relaxed pace than Victoria with vineyard estates, farms, and lakefront properties.
+More relaxed than Victoria.
+Vineyard estates, farms, and lakefront properties.

-Central location, better value, and easier booking timelines.
-You get ocean views, solid vendor availability, and lower costs than Victoria.
+Central location, better value, ocean views, and solid vendor availability.

-Trade-offs: Nanaimo doesn't have the same density of vendors as Victoria, but it makes up for it with value and convenience.
+Trade-offs: Fewer vendors than Victoria, but makes up for it with value and convenience.
+Still book early.

-Sandy beaches, calm waters, and family-friendly resorts.
-This region is ideal for summer weddings with a relaxed, beachy vibe.
+Sandy beaches, calm waters, family-friendly resorts.
+Ideal for relaxed summer weddings.

 Comox Valley